matjlars/godot-multiplayer-input/README.md

 So keep in mind that if you pass along the device integer to functions in Input, you should only do so for Joypad players, AKA if device is >= 0.

 ## How do I let my players join the game?
+This is actually a pretty tricky problem to navigate if you have never done it before.
-This is game-specific so I decided to leave that logic out of this tool.
+It is also game-specific so I decided to leave that logic out of this tool.
 The general idea is each player should keep track of their "device" integer somehow.

-Joining can be a tricky problem, so I have put together a minimal example below.
+Since this is so tricky and I finally have a decent solution, I copied it over into the "demo" folder and stripped it down, so you can see an example of it all working.

+If you don't know where to start, I recommend copying demo/player_manager.gd into your project as a starting place for managing players joining, leaving, and keeping player-specific metadata.
+I also recommend making your player_manager.gd a singleton in Project Settings -> Autoload so you can access player data anywhere easily.
+I also recommend leaving all logic related to the player nodes out of the player manager.
+It got messy fast when I tried it.
+Hence the player_joined and player_left signals.

 ## Why two APIs?
 First, I made the MultiplayerInput class be similar to the Input class so it is easy to understand and use.
 Then, I realized it would be nice to encapsulate the device integer in a small wrapper that has all the same functions, but passes the device integer for you.
+Hence the DeviceInput class.

 In other words, it is sort of an object oriented replacement of the Input singleton, that is scoped to a single device.
 Here is a basic usage example:

 ```
 # player_controller.gd
 var input

 func set_device(device: int):
     input = DeviceInput.new(device)

 func _process(delta):
     if input.is_action_just_pressed("jump"):
         jump()
 ```

+Notice how the player is passed the relevant "device" number, and then the rest of the code looks exactly like using the Input singleton, except it's using a DeviceInput object instead.

 Take a look at addons/multiplayer_input/device_input.gd for all the functions.